 Koudelka Iasant of the Shadow Hearts franchise, primarily her self-titled prequel game, but she figures into the latter games, too by being the source of Yuri's mysterious voice which guides him around, as well as being Halley's mother.

-The ridiculousness of the stereotypes of Romani is parodied in Sam & Max: The Devil's Playhouse, with the Moles being a Fantasy Counterpart Culture of Type 2 Gypsies.
+The ridiculousness of the stereotypes of Romani is parodied in Sam & Max: The Devil's Playhouse, with the Moles being a Fantasy Counterpart Culture of the Romani stereotype.
 Sam and Max are confused by how, amongst other things, the fortune-teller mole speaks in a ridiculous accent, but not the rest of her family.

 Freesia York from Valkyria Chronicles fits the stereotype as she is described as a desert nomad who works as a belly dancer before she joined the Gallian militia.

 Suikoden II introduced us the two circus sisters, Eilie and Rina (and their 'big bro' Bolgan).
 They live in a wandering, nomadic style, and both sisters are considered Ms. Fanservice thanks to their outfits.
 Rina fits more due to her fortune-telling skills and skills of seducing other men.

 A troupe of travelling Roma musicians appear in a case of the online game Blackwood and Bell Mysteries, as the group investigates a mysterious plague that affects a Romanian village.
 They're the culprits... not.

 The Secret World has a group of romani in the transylvania region.
 This particular group is centered in a camp in the second zone of the region, filling a number of the stereotypes described here, although some are spread throughout other regions.
 The group is involved in fighting supernatural creatures, particularly vampires.